BrainB0xBen/WangTileTuringMachine/README.md

   inputs, or shared as a small teaching library.

 ## Dissertation
-Full write-up available on request / [link if I want to host the PDF somewhere].
+Full write-up available on request